belenblndclr/OnTheLandHack/README.md

 Git is distributed version control.
 It has two big differences with traditional version control systems.
 The first is that it lives up to the philosophical promise of open-source.
 Everybody who works on a project has access to all of the source code all of the time.
 Git is a formidable plateform were everyone can make improvement.
 One using Git can make any important change at all, creating a new file, modifying an existing one, merging two files...

-GitHub create a common grammar, therefore everything and everyone is equal.
+> GitHub create a common grammar, therefore everything and everyone is equal.

 ## Research Presentation
 This project is the result of a 3 months research process.
+9 Maps have been creating during the process, and from this process, 3 mains characteristic can be extracts:
+* The fervour that drove personn during the process.
+They all express interest in the process, tring to naturaly challenge themself, asking questions and hijacking the tool in order to create something unique and personnal.
+They <b>Make</b>.
+* By making and hijacking this process, they draw their vision of their territory and therefore the deplacement and actions they do during their everyday life.
+They <b>Share</b>.
+* But while they were making and sharing their representation, they also find gaps, blanck space, "End of the world" as on of the first participant said.
+They <b>Learn</b>.

 # “Bien vacant”, a third space [Extract]